beamaginelidar/L3CamViewer/README.md

 + Remote points filter, allows to select a minimum and maximum distance for the point cloud.
 + Bias, behaves as the gain of a camera, high BIAS value means more range but also more noise, low BIAS means less range and less noise.
 + Change the streaming protocol (UDP, RTSP over gstreamer).
 The RTSP is only by custom request, if you need it please contact us.

 ### Data Collection
-This tab is to save the images and the point clouds.
-The point clouds are saved in a custom binary format and the images are saved in png format.\
+This tab is to save the images, thermal raw data and the point clouds.
+The point clouds are saved in a custom binary format, the images are saved in png format and the thermal raw data in binary files.\
 The name of the files work as a timestamp with the format **hhmmsszzz.ext**.\
 For example, an image captured at 14:25:42:501 will have the name 142542501.png